play-with-docker/play-with-docker.github.io/_posts/2021-04-19-teamcity-on-docker.markdown

 In this scenario, we will focus on how to run TeamCity on the docker container.
 It includes how to run docker images of teamcity server and agent, how to connect them, and how to build a project using teamcity on docker images.

-This toturial might need a little bit long time, because we need time to pull images from Docker Hub repository.
+This tutorial might need a little bit long time, because we need time to pull images from Docker Hub repository.

 For preparation, create folders by these commands: